 Other than the above-mentioned key features, you get the ability to organize your notes using tags just as you can do in Bear, a dark mode which I adore, instant search, and the ability to share notes with other users.
 That said, it has its own shortcomings, the biggest being the inability to add anything to notes aside from text.
 That means you cannot add pictures, voice memos, and other media elements.
 However, if you don’t fancy these features, Simplenote is the best free note-taking app in the market.

-Bonus - Best Encrypted Note-taking App: Standard Note
+8. Standard Note - Best Encrypted Note-taking App

 If you value your privacy and are looking for an app which safeguards your notes, Standard Note is for you.
 Standard Note makes sure that your notes are encrypted and secured so only you can decrypt them.
 Not even the company making the app can see your notes.
 All the data whether it’s on the device, in the cloud, or on the servers, is end-to-end encrypted.
 The app is open-source, so it's clear how your data is being handled every step of the way and there’s no way the company can extract your data behind your back.